Turkish lira hits record low after U.S. reviews duty-free access

-ISTANBUL (Reuters) - The Turkish lira plunged to record lows on Monday after the Trump administration said it was reviewing Turkey’s duty-free access to the U.S. market, a move that could affect $1.7 billion of Turkish exports.
+ISTANBUL (Reuters) - The Turkish lira plunged to a record low on Monday after the Trump administration said it was reviewing Turkey’s duty-free access to the U.S. market, a move that could affect $1.7 billion of Turkish exports.

-The U.S. Trade Representative’s (USTR) review, announced on Friday, came after Ankara imposed retaliatory tariffs on U.S. goods in response to American tariffs on steel and aluminium.
+The U.S. Trade Representative’s (USTR) review, announced on Friday, came after Ankara imposed retaliatory tariffs on U.S. goods in response to American tariffs on steel and aluminum.

 The currency TRYTOM=D3 has lost 27 percent of its value this year, battered primarily by concerns about President Tayyip Erdogan's drive for greater control over monetary policy.
-On Monday, it fell as much as 3.8 percent to a record low of 5.29 against the dollar, before recovering some ground to trade at 5.2750 at 1653 GMT.
+On Monday, it fell some 5.5 percent to a record low of 5.4250 against the dollar, its biggest single-day drop in nearly 10 years.

+In the early hours of Tuesday, it recuperated some of its losses, firming as far as 5.2650 against the dollar, after broadcaster CNN Turk reported that a delegation of Turkish officials would go to Washington to discuss strained relations between the two NATO allies.

 “The best bet now is to expect further weakness in the lira - Turkey really doesn’t need this,” said Per Hammarlund, chief emerging markets strategist at SEB.